-With the popularity of Wi-Fi, more and more public places (for example, stadiums and other venues) offer Wi-Fi hotspot coverage, enabling people to connect to Wi-Fi networks anytime at anywhere.
-However, increasing Wi-Fi requirements in public places pose great challenges to Wi-Fi network construction, especially Wi-Fi network construction in football grounds and basketball grounds.
-The constructed Wi-Fi network must be able to support high-density user access and many concurrent users for provision of excellent service experience for users.
-High-density scenarios are places crowded with a large number of users and terminals.
-To meet high-density access needs in these places, many APs are placed in close proximity, at most 10 meters between each other.
-In common scenarios, the distance is about 20 meters to 30 meters.
+With the popularity of Wi-Fi, more and more public venues (for example, stadiums and conference halls) offer Wi-Fi hotspot coverage, enabling people to connect to Wi-Fi networks anytime at anywhere.
+However, increasing Wi-Fi requirements in public venues pose great challenges to Wi-Fi network construction, especially Wi-Fi network construction in stadiums.
+The constructed Wi-Fi network must be able to support high-density user access and many concurrent users and provide excellent service experience for users.
+High-density scenarios are typically crowded with a large number of users and terminals.
+To meet high-density access needs in these places, many APs are deployed in close proximity, at most 10 meters between each other.
+In common Wi-Fi coverage scenarios, the AP spacing is about 20 meters to 30 meters.
 Typical high-density scenarios include: